Site iconJava PDF Blog

 jEdit is a text editor with hundreds (counting the time developing plugins) of person-years of development behind it.
 Most people argue that jEdit beats many expensive development tools for features and ease of use.
 In particular the jEdit core comes with a built-in macro language.
 This is an extensible plugin architecture.
 Hundreds of macros and plugins are available.

-There is also an auto indent function, and syntax highlighting for more than 200 languages.
-It has support for a large number of character encodings including UTF8 and Unicode.
-Plus folding for selectively hiding regions of text, word wrap, and more.
+It also features an auto-indent function and syntax highlighting for over 200 languages.
+Additionally, it supports numerous character encodings, such as UTF8 and Unicode.
+Other features include text folding for hiding sections of code, word wrap, and more.

 It can also be used for source code editing, search and replacing and file management. jEdit is written in Java, so it runs on Mac OS X, OS/2, Unix, VMS and Windows.
 It is released as free software with full source code, provided under the terms of the GPL 2.0.